Imperial Crown of the Holy Roman Empire: Preservation

 The Crown was held in various locations during the first few centuries after its creation, including Limburg Abbey, Harzburg Castle, the Imperial Palace of Goslar, Trifels Castle, the Imperial Palace of Haguenau, Waldburg Castle, Krautheim Castle, Kyburg Castle, Rheinfelden Castle, and the Alter Hof in Munich.

 In 1349, Charles IV took the Imperial Regalia to the Karlstein Castle near Prague, which he had just built for that purpose. in 1424, with Bohemia suffering the troubles of the Hussite Wars, Sigismund had them relocated to Visegrád and then to Nuremberg, where they were permanently kept in the Heilig-Geist-Spital except for the time of coronations (in Aachen until 1531, then in Frankfurt from 1562).

 In 1796, as the war with revolutionary France was threatening the entire fabric of the Empire, the Regalia were brought for safety to Saint Emmeram's Abbey in Regensburg, and from there in 1800 to the Imperial capital in Vienna, where the Empire was abolished on 6 August 1806.

 The crown and other Regalia remained in Vienna until the Anschluss of March 1938, when they were brought back to Nuremberg (this time in the Katharinenkirche) by Nazi Germany in line with their promotion of the city as repository of mythicized ancient German traditions.
 During World War II the crown was placed in the Historischer Kunstbunker, an underground vault of Nuremberg Castle.

 Led by art historian Lt.
 Walter Horn, who joined the US military after becoming a naturalized citizen, American soldiers recovered the treasures in August 1945.
-They were returned to the Oesterreichische Nationalbank in allied-occupied Austria in January 1946.
+They were returned to the Österreichische Nationalbank in allied-occupied Austria in January 1946.
 They have been kept permanently in Vienna since that date.
 The Crown and Regalia were again on display at the Hofburg in 1954.
 The current display dates from a comprehensive refurbishment of the Hofburg's Treasury Vault in 1983-1987.